During the Masters and at Augusta National Golf Club, just like at any other golf course, some holes are easier than others.

 Beyond Amen Corner, the par-3 fourth hole is the toughest on the course.
 Given its length, that makes sense, though a lot of Masters players say they like the hole because it's downhill and they can often blast a long iron as they'd like to the green.
 A number of players will tell you that the fifth and first holes are the ones that sneak up on them.

 All four par 5s, of course, are the easiest holes.
-However, historically, they only play a combined 0.81 shots over par per round.
+However, historically, they only play a combined 0.86 shots over par per round.
+In recent years, the 15th hole has become tougher than the 13th.

-All told, on historical average, Augusta National plays to a tournament average of 74.12, or just a shade over 2 over par.
+All told, on historical average, Augusta National plays to a tournament average of 74.03, or just a shade over 2 over par.
+The historical scoring average has decreased ever so slightly in recent years.